-Pacific Investment Management Company LLC ("PIMCO," "we," or "us") is a leading global investment management firm founded in Newport Beach, California in 1971, with more than 2,800 employees in offices in Newport Beach, Austin, Bermuda, Chicago, Hong Kong, London, Milan, Munich, New York, São Paulo, Singapore, Solana Beach, Sydney, Taipei, Tokyo, Toronto, and Zurich.
+Pacific Investment Management Company LLC ("PIMCO," "we," or "us") is a leading global investment management firm founded in Newport Beach, California in 1971, with offices in Newport Beach, Austin, Bermuda, Chicago, Dublin, Hong Kong, London, Miami, Milan, Munich, New York, São Paulo, Shanghai, Singapore, Solana Beach, Sydney, Taipei, Tokyo, Toronto, and Zurich.
 We are an indirect subsidiary of Allianz SE ("Allianz"), a global financial services company based in Germany, although our operations are separate from and autonomous of Allianz.
 Please see Appendix A for a list of PIMCO's principal owners.